Logo

 BinaryCentVfscBinary options, Contracts for difference, Crypto

 Always verify whether a regulator currently permits binary providers to serve retail clients in your country.
-Our global regulator database can help you identify the authority that oversees trading in your jurisdiction.
+Our global regulator database can help identify the relevant authority for your jurisdiction.

-United Kingdom and European Union: Retail binaries are prohibited (Financial Conduct Authority since April 2, 2019; European Securities and Markets Authority since 2018).
-United States: Trade binaries only on a Commodity Futures Trading Commission-regulated exchange; the regulator has warned against off-exchange offerings.
+United Kingdom and European Union: retail binary options are prohibited (Financial Conduct Authority since April 2, 2019; European Securities and Markets Authority since 2018).
+United States: trade binaries only on a Commodity Futures Trading Commission-regulated exchange; the regulator has warned against off-exchange offerings.

 Bonuses

-Promotions used to attract new clients can include deposit matches, one-time credits, or risk-free trades.
+Bonuses are commonly used to attract new clients and can include deposit matches, one-time credits, or risk-free trade offers.

 Best Binary Options Brokers 2026: Trusted Platforms Compared